A Complete Guide On How To Buy A Used Car

 Often scammers will lure buyers in with fake pictures and descriptions of a used car that is priced well below fair market and then ask you to deposit your funds into an escrow account or wire transfer it to them.
 Never fall for this money transfer scam.
 Only pay in person with traceable funds (like a bank check) that you control.

-Payment to Someone That You Know
+Payment To Someone That You Know

 In some cases, scammers may be working with someone you know; albeit not well.
 They will request that you pay the deposit to this person.
 Then you will never hear from them or the seller again.
 Always control the money in a used car sale.
 Be sure to use traceable funds which you can fall back on if anything goes wrong.
-Also, get a receipt showing you paid on an exact date and how much.
+Also, get a receipt showing you paid on the exact date and how much.

-When buying a car if the seller wants all kinds of personal information like your name, address, social security number, mother’s maiden name or anything else like that, this is a tip-off that it is a scam.
+When buying a car if the seller wants all kinds of personal information like your name, address, social security number, mother’s maiden name, or anything else like that, this is a tip-off that it is a scam.
 They may falsely claim that they are confirming your identity when, in fact, they are stealing it.
 Chances are there isn’t even a car to sell; it’s only a ploy to get your personal details.

 Often people get deals in the mail about used cars or notices that a warranty is about to expire on your vehicle, and you must pay a certain amount quickly.
 Anything unsolicited is probably not a legitimate transaction.